chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

 Please note that this effect may or may not occur in specific cases.
 When I tested `PlusReduce1` and `PlusReduce2` individually outside the model, the optimization occurred normally, with the entire function inlined into `chpl_gen_main` (the main function appearing in the compiler-generated code).

-As a result, I chose the third design, passing the array with start and end point manually, as it gives the best performance result.
-I also want to point out another reason that I didn't choose overloading operator even though it enables much cleaner code.
-As it requires additional memory allocation or copying in expressions that have three or more operands such as `C = A + B`, it costs unnecessary additional execution time, both in Chapel and C++.
+As a result, I chose the third design, passing the array with start and end points manually, as it gives the best performance result.
+I also want to point out that another reason I didn't choose overloading operator even though it enables much cleaner code is that it requires additional memory allocation or copying in expressions that have three or more operands such as `C = A + B`, it costs unnecessary additional execution time, both in Chapel and C++.
 ```Chapel
 operator +(ref A: [] real(32), ref B: [] real(32)) {
     var C: [A.domain] real(32); // allocation